Top Quality Tumbling Media Manufacturer from China

 There was a time when dry tumbling was popular.

-People used sand or walnut grits to carry the excess material away.
+People used sand or walnut media to carry the excess material away.

 But now, the most popular tumbling process is a wet process.